ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/faq.md

 ---
 layout: default
 title: FAQs
-nav_order: 6
+nav_order: 7
 permalink: /faqs.html
 ---

 # FAQs
-{: .no_toc}

-This page answers common questions about the Autosuggest JS SDK, including setup, configuration, behavior, and troubleshooting.
+This page answers common questions about the New Autosuggest SDK, including setup, configuration, behavior, and troubleshooting.
 For step-by-step integration, see [Getting Started](getting-started.html).
-For all configuration options, see [Configurations](configurations/configurations.html).
+For all configuration options, see [Configuration](configuration.html).

 ---